open-xml-templating/docxtemplater/readme.md

             The string containing all the text from the document

         This method gets only the text of a given document (not the formatting)

+## Node Installation and usage:

+The node package is meant to be installed globally, so that the docxgen command becomes available to the path and is accessible from the terminal.

+Steps to install the node package:

+ - git clone the repository
+ - `cd docxgenjs`
+ - `npm install -g`
+ - `docxgen <inputFileDocx> <inputFileJson>`

 ## Known issues ##